Best AI Financial Planning Assistants in 2026

 An all-in-one personal-finance app that pulls budgeting, goals, investing, and net-worth tracking into one place, with AI you can ask plain-language questions about your money.
 It is built to be a single home for the whole financial picture rather than one slice of it.

-This is the right call when your question spans your whole financial life rather than one slice of it.
-It is the wrong call when you want the deepest possible view of one job, like a brokerage portfolio, where a dedicated investing tool tends to go further.
+Origin is the right call when your question spans your whole financial life rather than one slice of it.
+It is the wrong call when you want the deepest possible view of one job, like a brokerage portfolio, where a dedicated investing tool like Walnut or PortfolioPilot tends to go further.
+Many people pair the two: Origin for the budgeting-and-goals layer, and Walnut alongside it to chat about the actual holdings, with each one framed against the S&P 500.

 Cleo